17 alleged members of a super gang are charged in a series of deadly shootings in NYC – Telemundo New York (47)

 - Seventeen suspected members of three rival gangs who came together to form a super gang known as YPF face a total of 118 charges.

-- The alleged members were arrested and charged with conspiracy to commit murder, possession of weapons and other shooting-related crimes that resulted in 14 victims, including four who died.
+- The alleged members were arrested and charged with conspiracy to commit murder, possession of weapons and other crimes related to shootings that resulted in 14 victims, including four who died.

 - At the beginning of the investigation, the alleged gang members arrested were between 14 and 20 years old.